-Neighborhoods Objective 7.1: Ensure the City of Taylorsville meets present and
+Neighborhoods Objective 7.1: Ensure the City of Taylorsville meets present and future housing needs for residents of all income levels, ages, and abilities.

-- 7.1-A: Encourage the development of housing that integrates a variety of housing choices across all neighborhoods while enhancing neighborhood character and maintaining neighborhood scale. - 7.1-B: In redevelopment areas, develop mixed use neighborhoods that blend housing types and lot sizes while attending to the provision of the day-to-day needs of area residents. - 7.1-C: Support a range of housing types including "missing middle" homes, such as townhomes, row-homes, and duplexes, which appeal to a variety of population demographics including younger and older populations. - 7.1-D: Provide a variety of housing choices across all neighborhoods to meet the needs of various stages of life and to accommodate the needs of changing demographics (too redundant?). - 7.1-E: Review and monitor residential and mixed-use development standards to prevent regulatory barriers for aging or special needs populations. - 7.1-F: Affordable housing shouldn't look different from market-rate housing. - 7.1-G: Moderate-income housing should be incorporated with market-rate housing and shouldn't be concentrated in large quantities. - 7.1-H: Allow for the variation of lot sizes within subdivisions to provide for a variety of residents and their home size and affordability needs. - 7.1-I: Create new vibrant mixed-use communities that will be attractive to senior and empty nester households providing attractive living alternatives for those wishing to downsize from larger family homes.
+- 7.1-A: Encourage the development of housing that integrates a variety of housing choices across all neighborhoods while enhancing neighborhood character and maintaining neighborhood scale. - 7.1-B: In redevelopment areas, develop mixed use neighborhoods that blend housing types and lot sizes while attending to the provision of the day-to-day needs of area residents . - 7.1-C: Support a range of housing types including "missing middle" homes, such as townhomes, row-homes, and duplexes, which appeal to a variety of population demographics including younger and older populations. - 7.1-D: Provide a variety of housing choices in the City to meet the needs of various stages of life and to accommodate the needs of changing demographics. - 7.1-E: Review and monitor residential and mixed-use development standards to prevent regulatory barriers for aging or special needs populations. - 7.1-F: Ensure that affordable housing has the same look and quality as market-rate housing. - 7.1-G: Moderate-income housing should be incorporated with market-rate housing and shouldn't be concentrated or segregated. - 7.1-H: Allow for the variation of lot sizes within subdivisions to provide for a variety of residents and their home size and affordability needs. - 7.1-I: Create new vibrant mixed-use communities that will be attractive to senior and empty nester households providing attractive living alternatives for those wishing to downsize from larger family homes. - 7.1-J: Maintain the quality and complexion of existing single family neighborhoods and developments that have made Taylorsville what it is.